-Karen Read B. Bus., F.C.P.A., G.A.I.C.D., M.A.M.I.

-Term of office: Director for eleven years (since April 2005).
+B. Bus.; F.C.P.A.; G.A.I.C.D.: M.A.M.I.
+Term of office: Director for twelve years.
 Appointed Deputy Chair 6 April 2006.

+Karen initially joined the Board in 1997, serving for four years before resigning due to work commitments.
+Karen was subsequently reappointed to the Board in 2004.
 Karen has a wealth of knowledge in finance and started her career at a chartered accounting firm in Mackay.
-Karen has extensive experience within the mining and resources sector with a career spanning over 25 years.
+Karen has extensive experience within the mining and resources sector with a career spanning over 29 years.
 Karen has undertaken a variety of roles that have seen her work both in Australia and abroad.

-In 2014 Karen was appointed as the Chief Financial Officer for the UDP Group, a consulting engineering and project practice with offices located in Townsville, Mackay, Port Moresby and Brisbane and services all areas throughout Queensland.
+In 2014 Karen was appointed as the Chief Financial Officer for 02UDP Group Pty Ltd, a consulting, engineering and project practice, with offices located in Townsville, Mackay Brisbane and PNG.
+Karen resigned from this position in early 2017.
+Karen has been a Queensland Country Credit Union Member for over 20 years.
+She is passionate about the organisation, in particular our presence in rural and regional areas of Queensland.